 In accordance with our Bylaws, the Board of Directors has fixed the number of directors at nine.
 The Board of Directors is divided into three classes, as equal in number as possible, having staggered terms of three years each.
-Therefore, at this annual meeting three directors will be elected to serve until the annual meeting in 2020 and until each of their successors is duly elected and shall qualify.
+Therefore, at this annual meeting three directors will be elected to serve until the annual meeting in 2021 and until each of their successors is duly elected and shall qualify.

 The Board of Directors unanimously recommends a vote FOR the election of each of the nominees listed below.
-Mr. Call, Mr. Hubbard and Mr. Wolcott are currently serving as directors of the Company and were elected at the 2014 Annual Meeting of Shareholders.
+Mr. Kayser and Mr. Paulsen are currently serving as directors of the Company and were elected at the 2015 Annual Meeting of Shareholders.
+Mr. Woodward is a new nominee for director to fill the vacancy from Mr. Arthur Baer not standing for reelection.